ifls/leveldb/doc/table_format.md

 5. At the very end of the file is a fixed length footer that contains the BlockHandle of the metaindex and index blocks as well as a magic number.

-        metaindex_handle: char[p];     // Block handle for metaindex
+        metaindex_handle: char[p];     // Block handle地址 for metaindex (block)
-        index_handle:     char[q];     // Block handle for index
+        index_handle:     char[q];     // Block handle地址 for index (block)
         padding:          char[40-p-q];// zeroed bytes to make fixed length
                                        // (40==2*BlockHandle::kMaxEncodedLength)
-        magic:            fixed64;     // == 0xdb4775248b80fb57 (little-endian)
+        magic:            fixed64;     // == 0xdb4775248b80fb57 (little-endian) 8B

 ## "filter" Meta Block
+ 开启bloom 过滤器，才有的
 If a `FilterPolicy` was specified when the database was opened, a filter block is stored in each table.
 The "metaindex" block contains an entry that maps from `filter.<N>` to the BlockHandle for the filter block where `<N>` is the string returned by the filter policy's `Name()` method.